What is a 404 error? – SEO FAQs Simply Answered

 2. Dead Link Checker

 Once you know for sure it’s not your mistake.
-Almost 100% of the time the page has been moved or removed and webmaster has forgotten to add a redirect.
+Almost 100% of the time, the page has been moved or removed, and the site owner has forgotten to implement a redirect to the new location.

 And Google hates that.